SFPC/code-paper-scissors/_posts/2019-02-12-the-origin-of-symmetry.md

 ---
 title: The Origin of Symmetry
-subtitle: Day 2, Origami design I with Robby
+subtitle: Day 2, Origami Design I with Robby
 author: Katrin Bichler
-date: 2019-02-05
+date: 2019-02-12
 ---

 # The Origin of Symmetry